Stolen bird worth $10K returned to owner

 The owner of the bird told ABC13 that Grover is like one of their family members.

+"To the person who took this bird, you have done more than just take a bird from his sanity and sanctity.
+You have destroyed a home," said Welling.

-The family offered a $10,000 reward for its return.
-The bird was returned Monday afternoon.
+One of the family members offered a $10,000 reward for its return.
+The bird was reunited with Welling Monday afternoon.

-MISSING: a beautiful and rare blue hyacinth macaw named Grover was stolen from his home in the Rice Military area this weekend.
-The owner is offering $10K for the bird’s safe return. #BringGroverHome @abc13houston pic.twitter.com/Lk0U1MMrse— Shelley Childers (@shelleyabc13) July 23, 2018
+Welling said he plans to install a fence around his property immediately to add an extra layer of security to his home.

+GROVER IS HOME!
+WOW!
+Talk about a very happy ending.
+Tune in now to @abc13houston for live interviews! #BringGroverHome pic.twitter.com/D2iaAutS27— Charly Edsitty (@CharlyABC13) July 23, 2018